sdegutis/90s.dev/site/public/about/technology.md

     * Panels use the efficient [transferToImageBitmap](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas/transferToImageBitmap) to blit to the host

 * System-wide events are sent to all processes via [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel)

+This architecture enables the creation of:

+* 60 fps games with low input latency

+* Apps that help with building games or game assets